haomingpeng/Crytography-and-Network-Security-2021-Fall/README.md

 09/30 |Chapter 2.23-2.37          |https://drive.google.com/file/d/10PI1B-pp4Y0dX6AEg1QvpRC79OKiBFkx/view?usp=sharing
 10/04 |Chapter 2.37-2.79          |It goes up in smoke.
 I'm sorry.

+## Some rules of submitting  assignment:

+* Your solutions must be typed and submitted in PDF format, either using Latex of not.
+* Your solutions must be clearly reasoned, or you might lose some or all points even if your results are correct, especially for those problems without fixed solutions.
+* I encourage collaborative teamwork, whether with your classmates or with others onlines, but eventually you have to write in your own tone.
+No mercy for plagiarism.
+* Sometimes you will get a special "θ" points on a problem.
+It means that I can interpret your solution in various angles, which is correct in one way but completely wrong in another.
+I will give you an opportunity to hypnotize me that you are right orally.

 ## :mask: Adjustments for Distance Learning (if necessary)

 * Roll call: A form will be sent during each lecture session such that you have to fill in a passcode exposed by Professor Sun in that session along with your name and student ID.